-This is relatively rare—only about 6% of graduates are able to cash in on a program like this—and it usually comes with some strings attached: You may be required to work for a specified number of years at your current firm, which could be unappealing if you’re interested in exploring a new industry.
+This can be a great benefit for those able to cash in, but review company policies because there may be some strings attached: You may be required to work for a specified number of years at your current firm, which could be unappealing if you’re interested in exploring a new industry.

-You’ll want to review the loans you are eligible for, including their terms, student loan repayment plans, and interest rates.
+Review the loans you are eligible for, including their terms, student loan repayment plans, interest rates, and any additional fees.
 Take the time to see how much you could be paying in interest over the life of the loan to get an idea of what your degree could truly be costing you.

 When it comes right down to it, to help ensure you’re getting an affordable and valuable degree, do your research.
 Finding the best program for you may take a little time, but if you’re passionate about advancing your education and pursuing a career in business, the right MBA program can be a great step in the right direction.

-When you refinance your loans, lenders use your credit history and earning potential (among other financial factors) to determine your new interest rate and terms.
+Student loan refinancing lenders use criteria like borrower credit history and earning potential (among other financial factors) to determine the new interest rate and terms.

 As a newly minted MBA holder, you’re on the path to upward mobility and may benefit from refinancing your student loans.
 Refinancing any federal student loans will eliminate them from federal benefits, things like income-based repayment plans or Public Service Loan Forgiveness.
 But, a lower interest rate could mean you’ll pay less money over the life of the loan.
 To see what your new loan could look like, check out our easy-to-use student loan refinance calculator.

 SoFi Student Loan Refinance